fundraising-commons/acdm/README.md

 four years after its release**.
 The open-source future of the model is guaranteed by the license itself — it is not a promise that can be withdrawn.

+## Trademarks

+"Advancement Common Data Model" and "ACDM" are trademarks of Rigason LLC.
+The license grants copyright permissions only — it does not grant any right to use the names.
+See [TRADEMARK.md](TRADEMARK.md) for the usage policy, including what you may do without asking.

 ## Learn more

 - **Website:** [fundcommons.org](https://fundcommons.org)